The 25th Annual Putnam County Spelling Bee: Background and original productions

 The musical was based upon C-R-E-P-U-S-C-U-L-E, an original improvisational play created by Rebecca Feldman and performed by The Farm, a New-York-based improvisational comedy troupe.
 Sarah Saltzberg, Wendy Wasserstein's weekend nanny, was in the original production, and Wasserstein recommended that Finn see the show.
 Finn brought Rachel Sheinkin on board, and they worked together with Feldman to transform C-R-E-P-U-S-C-U-L-E into a scripted full-length musical.

 Spelling Bee was workshopped and developed at the Barrington Stage Company (BSC), Massachusetts, where Julianne Boyd is the Artistic Director, in two different stages.
 In February 2004, a workshop was done in which a first act and parts of a second act were created – this stage of the process was directed by Michael Barakiva and Feldman.
-The script was fleshed out and the show was given a fuller production in July 2004, directed by Feldman and Michael Unger.
+The script was fleshed out, and the show received its world premiere on July 15, 2004, at the Consolati Performing Arts Center in Sheffield, in a fuller production directed by Feldman and Michael Unger.
 Dan Knechtges choreographed the workshop, summer productions, and the Broadway production.
 Dana Harrel produced both productions as the Producer of Stage II at BSC.
 Several cast members, Dan Fogler (later replaced by Josh Gad when Fogler moved on to TV and movies), Jay Reiss, and Sarah Saltzberg remained from C-R-E-P-U-S-C-U-L-E. Robb Sapp (later replaced by Jose Llana when Sapp moved on to Wicked), Dashiell Eaves (replaced by Derrick Baskin), Jesse Tyler Ferguson, Celia Keenan-Bolger (joined as Olive Ostrovsky in the summer), Lisa Howard, and Deborah S. Craig were added to the cast, and a full script was created.

 The musical opened off-Broadway at the Second Stage Theatre on January 11, 2005, in previews, officially on February 7, 2005, and closed on March 20, 2005.
 The production won several awards, among them the 2005 Lucille Lortel Awards, Outstanding Musical and 2005 Drama Desk Awards, Outstanding Ensemble Performance.

-Spelling Bee premiered on Broadway at the Circle in the Square Theatre on April 15, 2005, and closed on January 20, 2008, after 1,136 performances and 21 previews.
+Spelling Bee began previews on Broadway at the Circle in the Square Theatre on April 15, 2005, officially opening May 2, and closed on January 20, 2008, after 1,136 performances and 21 previews.
 The director was James Lapine and the choreographer was Dan Knechtges.
 The show won Tony Awards for Best Book (Rachel Sheinkin) and Best Featured Actor (Dan Fogler).